linqcan/odser2014/README.md

 **shar2013mining** - Lwin Khin Shar, Hee Beng Kuan Tan, and Lionel C Briand.
 Mining sql injection and cross site scripting vulnerabilities using hybrid program analysis.
 In *Proceedings of the 2013 International Conference on Software Engineering*, pages 642–651.
 IEEE Press, 2013.

+**wang2013improving** - Jinshui Wang, Xin Peng, Zhenchang Xing, and Wenyun Zhao.
+Improving feature location practice with multi-faceted interactive exploration.
+In *Proceedings of the 2013 International Conference on Software Engineering*, pages 762–771.
+IEEE Press, 2013.

+### Data sets not available
+Due to missing consent from the authors the data sets from the following papers are not available:

+**minku2013analysis** - Leandro L Minku and Xin Yao.
+An analysis of multi-objective evolutionary algorithms for training ensemble models based on different performance measures in software effort estimation.
+In *Proceedings of the 9th International Conference on Predictive Models in Software Engineering*, page 8.
+ACM, 2013.

 **song2013impact** - Liyan Song, Leandro L Minku, and Xin Yao.
 The impact of parameter tuning on software effort estimation using learning machines.
 In *Proceedings of the 9th International Conference on Predictive Models in Software Engineering*, page 9.
 ACM, 2013.

-**wang2013improving** - Jinshui Wang, Xin Peng, Zhenchang Xing, and Wenyun Zhao.
-Improving feature location practice with multi-faceted interactive exploration.
-In *Proceedings of the 2013 International Conference on Software Engineering*, pages 762–771.
-IEEE Press, 2013.